-Coronado Historic Site offers visitors an opportunity to explore a first contact archaeological site, similar to Jamestown, Virginia (1607), or Plymouth, Massachusetts (1620), but decades older.
-In 1540, Francisco Vasquez de Coronado encountered the Tiwa people of Kuaua village.
-Here, you can see 500-year-old Kuaua murals and join a docent-led tour of the painted kiva, providing a glimpse into the religious life of the Tiwa people, which is shrouded in secrecy even today.
-A museum and nature trails are also available.
-Kiva tours are offered at the top of each hour between 10am and 3pm.
+Coronado Historic Site is an archaeological site of first contact, similar to Jamestown, Virginia (1607), or Plymouth, Massachusetts (1620), but decades older.
+In 1540, Francisco Vasquez de Coronado encountered the Tiwa people of this adobe pueblo.
+Here, you can see 500-year-old murals and join a docent-led tour of a painted kiva, providing a glimpse into the religious life of Tiwa people.
+A museum and nature trails enhance your visit.
+Docent-led tours are offered at the top of each hour from 10am to 3pm.

-Coronado Historic Site is located on the north side of highway 550 a little west of the Rio Grande (485 Kuaua Road in Bernalillo, New Mexico.
+Coronado Historic Site is located on the north side of highway 550 a little west of the Rio Grande (485 Kuaua Road in Bernalillo, New Mexico).
 It is open Wednesday – Monday (closed Tuesdays) between 8:30 AM and 5 PM.
 The site charges $5 per adult admission.
 A joint pass to both Coronado and Jemez Historic Sites is available for $7.
 The site is free to New Mexico residents the first Sunday of every month and New Mexico seniors (60+) every Wednesday.
-For more information: 505-867-5351 or firstname.lastname@example.org; http://nmhistoricsites.org/coronado.
+For more information: 505-867-5351 or email@example.com; http://nmhistoricsites.org/coronado.

 Camping facilities with shelters, tent sites, and RV hook-ups are located adjacent to the Historic Site.
 Restaurants, shopping, and other recreational activities are conveniently located nearby.
-The campgrounds are managed by the Town of Bernalillo and can be contacted by phone Monday- Friday 8a.m. to 5p.m.
+The campground is managed by the Town of Bernalillo and can be contacted by phone Monday- Friday 8a.m. to 5p.m.
 (505)-980-8256.
 Or you can CLICK HERE for more information.